zacgalaxy/Octave-ScreeningTool/README.md

 You need `node` and `npm` installed globally on your machine.

 ### Running the Front-end
 Go to the `frontend` folder, and run `npm i` to install all the requisite packages needed for the front-end setup.
+Set REACT_APP_ENV environment variable to control config.
+(REACT_APP_ENV=dev npm run)

 ### Running the Back-end
 Go to the `backend` folder, and run `npm install` to install all the requisite packages needed for the back-end setup.
 Before you start the server, you need to create a `.env` file in the backend folder with the parameters `MONGO_URI = <The connection Link>`.
 After that, to start the server, run `npm start` to start the server and visit the website at localhost:8000